-4.4.
+4.4.1.
 Associated partners

 MEDfOR is supported by a large group of associated partners.
 Those are a strong network of institutions (ONGS, universities, associations, stakeholders, companies, etc.) specialized in the different fields of forestry, coming from several different regions.
 One of their rules is to consider for its offices in the Mediterranean region internships of advanced MEDfOR Master Students.
 Students are encouraged to contact the stakeholders for internships, which run from July to September, between the 1st and 2nd year.
-That is a good opportunity to establish contacts with the world of work.